KNarcisi/Urban-Metrics-NYC/README.md

 <b>MONKEY_POX_NYC</b> : Using NYC Monkey Pox data to visualize case rate over time.
 As well as comparing current NYC Monkey Pox data to the beginning stages of COVID.

+<b>Water_NYC</b> : Utilizing The Department of Environmental Protection (DEP) dataset on annual NYC drinking water consumption.
+Calculating correlation between population based on NYC Census and annual water comsumption in millions of gallons per day for each year.

 <hr>